 Upon its sale by William Tanner, the woolen mills were incorporated as a business (Wiarton Woolen Mills Company) with local townspeople making up the board of directors.
 Despite at least one change in management, the profitability of the operation suffered in the years to come, leading to a declaration of bankruptcy in early February 1900.
-All the assets of the mills were then purchased by Porter, Leith and Company for $1350 (about $30 000 in today's money), with operations resuming in April of the same year.
+All the assets of the mills were then purchased by Porter, Leith and Company for $1350 (over $30 000 in today's money), with operations resuming in April of the same year.

 Porter, Leith and Company restored the business to financial soundness over the next two years before selling the mills to local businessman B.B.
 Freeman.
 It was about a year before Freeman decided to completely reconstruct the Wiarton Woolen Mills with a much larger, and more modern facility.
 After bargaining for partial tax exemption, Freeman began excavation for his imposing new structure one lot south of the original mills.
 The new building featured 12 foot ceilings and was built of solid limestone from a local quarry and stood 42' by 80' and three storeys tall (with an adjoining 20' by 32' boiler room).
 Given that it was built on marshland, the new mills also required cement foundations that ran as deep into the ground as the building was tall.
 At the same time, Freeman moved the original mills to the rear of the new building to serve as storage.
 (Although the footings still remain where the original mills were moved, the structure appears to have been dismantled sometime before 1939.)

 Under Mr. Freeman's control, the firm became known as the Freeman Woolen Company.
-When it opened in September of 1903, the $10 000 (about $220 000 in today's currency) in equipment that Freeman installed was being run by a staff of 25 employees.
+When it opened in September of 1903, the $10 000 (over $220 000 in today's currency) in equipment that Freeman installed was being run by a staff of 25 employees.
 Advertisements of the day show that the woolen mills were turning out blankets, yarns, tweeds and flannels, among other things.

 My research has yet to reveal the details of what happened to the Wiarton Woolen Mills in the following years.
 In general terms, it appears the building was used for its original purpose for perhaps only five more years.
 After that, it served as a shingle mill with war production added during World War One.
 I suspect that Figure W15C shows the former woolen mills building operating as a shingle mill.